NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 ![](images/firebase/auth/AuthSetup.png)

-!> **NOTE!** Some of the providers may require additional setup.
+!> Some of the providers may require additional setup.
 Please, check the official Firebase documentation on how to enable the different sign in methods if you are having any problems with it.

 In the Project Settings in the Firebase console, create an Android/iOS app providing the required information.
 You will have to provide the SHA1 fingerprints for the keystores that will be used to sign the application on Android.
 The information on how to generate a keystore and read its fingerprint can be found [here](https://stackoverflow.com/questions/15727912/sha-1-fingerprint-of-keystore-certificate).